 StressModel#

-rfunc (pastas.rfunc instance (class is deprecated)) – Response function used in the convolution with the stress.
+rfunc (pastas.rfunc instance) – An instance of the response function used in the convolution with the stress.

 name (str) – Name of the stress.